Steps in the Local Agency Procurement Review

 - Highest-priced contracts

 - Procurements that exceeded the applicable threshold.
-For example, instances when the micropurchase method was used for a $4,000 procurement, which exceeds the $3,500 micropurchase threshold.
-Please note that effective August 1, 2018, the micropurchase threshold increased to $10,000 per transaction.
+For example, instances when the micropurchase method was used for a $12,000 procurement, which exceeds the $10,000 micropurchase threshold (higher thresholds may be allowable, see regulations).

 Step 5: The CDE Requests Additional Documents from the SFA